-The Protomartyrs and the Anti-Christ « Catholic Insight
+The Persecution of the Protomartyrs of Rome « Catholic Insight

 The blood of martyrs is the seed of the Church – Tertullian (+240 A.D.)

 The first, or proto-, martyrs of the Church of Rome commemorate the untold number of Christians put to death under the reign of Nero, in the very first days of the Church, when to be a Christian meant more or less either to be a martyr, or prepare for that swift and noble path to heaven.
-They preceded not long before the deaths of the first Pope, Saint Peter, and the great missionary and Apostle, Paul, so their feast follows theirs.
-Hence, along with the two pillars of the Church, we have the legions of incogniti, martyrs whose names are unknown to history, but known to God, who rewarded their witness with an eternity of ineffable happiness.
+They preceded not long before the deaths of saints Peter and Paul, and both under the reign of the same tyrant, so their feast follows theirs.
+Hence, along with the two pillars of the Church, we have the legions of incogniti, martyrs whose names are unknown to history, but known to God, Who rewarded their witness with an eternity of ineffable happiness.

-Nero’s persecution was the beginning of many in the years and centuries to follow: Domitian, Trajan, Hadrian, Marcus Aurelius, Decius, Valerian, Galerius, Diocletian, then, when Rome as it was known collapsed, there was the rise of the pagan religion from the Arabic deserts, Islam, as well as the northern pagan persecutors, the Norse and Vikings, which leads us into the Middle Ages, and the division on the Church into Protestantism, who in turn persecuted Catholics, before the rise of neo-paganism in the modern era, the French Revolution, before we get into the era of atheistic Communism under its various guises, which has produced more martyrs than all the rest combined, and counting…
+Nero’s persecution was the beginning of many in the years and centuries to follow: Domitian, Trajan, Hadrian, Marcus Aurelius, Decius, Valerian, Galerius, Diocletian, then, when Rome as it was known collapsed, there was the rise of the pagan religion from the Arabic deserts, Islam, as well as the northern pagan persecutors, the Norse and Vikings, which leads us into the Middle Ages, and the separation of the Protestants from the Church.
+They in turn persecuted Catholics, before the rise of the neo-paganism of the modern era, with the French Revolution, before we get into the era of atheistic Communism under its various guises, which has produced more martyrs than all the rest combined, and counting…

 It has never really been ‘safe’ to practise Catholicism, and one wonders what some current members of our hierarchy would have said to those early Christians.
 Stay at home?
 Shelter in place?
 Even bow to the emperor, and go along with his diktats?

-Kings and potentates who seek unbridled power have seen and will always see Christ as a rival to their absolute authority over ‘their’ citizens, soul and body, a secular totalitarianism that brooks no opposition.
+Kings and potentates who seek unbridled power have seen and will always see Christ as a rival to their absolute authority over their citizens, soul and body, a secular totalitarianism that brooks no opposition.
 Constantine legalized the Christian religion in 313, but persecution persisted, into our own day in subtler and more insidious ways, and will until the end of time.
 There have been many ‘types’ of anti-Christ from Nero, to Henry VIII, Napoleon, Hitler, Stalin, all attempting either to destroy, or at least dominate and absorb, the Church that Christ had founded, one that no earthly power could subdue.

 As Pope Saint John Paul II would make clear two thousand years after Nero’s reign had perished in the fires of Rome: